A RELATIONSHIP WITH GOD

 him in the way that he offers us in the Bible.

-Creating a relationship with God is pivotal in our search for belief in God and faith itself.
+Creating a relationship with God is pivotal in our search for belief in him and faith itself.
 In effect we

 need to engage with God ... open ourselves to him.
 Briefly, we connect with him